InternetHealthReport/rpki-history/README.md

 ```

 We ignore the expiry time and only work on dump-time granularity.
 For each ingested dump
-we compare the set of VRPs (in form of `asn, prefix, max_length, trust_anchor`) with the
+we compare the set of VRPs (in form of `asn, prefix, max_length`) with the previous
-previous dump.
-Each VRP has a `visible` time range, during which is was continuously
+dump.
+Each VRP has a `visible` time range, during which is was continuously visible.
-visible.
-Since most VRPs are stable, this allows us to update just the time range,
+Since most VRPs are stable, this allows us to update just the time range, keeping the
-keeping the database size compact.
+database size compact.

 Data limitations: